Grandstand (game manufacturer): Projector-based 'Light' games

 The projector-based game system was developed by Hong Kong company Playtime Products, and was released in other regions where it is known as the Light Games Color LCD Projector.
 It was Playtime's only console to be sold.
 Fantastiko released the "PROJECTOR MEGA VIDEO GAME Color LCD system" in Italy in 1988, while Grandstand rebranded it as "Light Games LCD Colour Projection System" for the UK, and Hunter Caesar Toys (Defunct in 1996) released it for Australia.
 It is a tabletop projector-based machine with built-in controller, that runs games on small cartridges with LCD windows.
 Light would be directed through the LCD window and magnified onto a wall.
-The window was painted with a semi-transparent background and the black LCD display would block the light from passing through.
+The window was painted with a semi-transparent background and the black LCD would block the light from passing through.
 This provided 'big screen' entertainment and was a novelty at the time.
-The visual design and "animation" being projected from these game carts is somewhat reminiscent of Nintendo's popular Game & Watch series of electronic handheld game devices that consist of a segmented LCD display being pre-printed with an overlay.
+The visual design and "animation" being projected from these game carts is somewhat reminiscent of Nintendo's popular Game & Watch series of electronic handheld game devices that consist of a segmented LCD being pre-printed with an overlay.
 The machine runs on D sized batteries and was available for sale in various parts of Europe including the UK.
 Thirteen games were developed for it.